Frequently Asked Questions – Michigan BDIC Program

 Once.
 The state of Michigan only allows drivers to complete a driver improvement course once in their lifetime.

 Even though a ticket may not carry any points, it could still cause your insurance rates to rise.
-Since you can only use the BDIC program once in your lifetime, you will have to make the call as to whether you want to avoid an insurance increase now, or save your BDIC enrollment for the future possibility that you get a ticket that carries points.
+Since you can only use the Michigan BDIC Program once in your lifetime, you will have to make the call as to whether you want to avoid an insurance increase now, or save your BDIC enrollment for the future possibility that you get a ticket that carries points.

-Your Michigan BDIC course is not timed, though generally students take between 4-6 hours to complete the course.
+Your Michigan BDIC Program is not timed, though generally students take between 4-6 hours to complete the course.
 Your course material is broken down into 8 single-subject units, which you can complete at your own pace.
 Therefore, how long the course takes is up to you!

 Each of your 8 course chapters focuses on a single topic that pertains to Michigan driving and traffic laws.
 These topics include: